drivers-seat/drivers-seat-api/docs/campaigns/README.md

 |> Campaign.exclude_app_version(">= 4.0.0")
 ```

-### Custom Criteria using a function
+### Qualify based on Custom Criteria using a function

 Provide a function that accepts a [CampaignState](../../lib/dsc/marketing/campaign_state.ex) struct and returns TRUE if the caller should have access to the campaign.

-Example: This survey will become available 5-days after the user has created their account if they have not successfully set up a gig-account.
+This survey will become available 5-days after the user has created their account if they have not successfully set up a gig-account.

 ```elixir
 defmodule DriversSeatCoop.Marketing.Campaigns.Examples do